edatasheets/edatasheets/README.md

 # Digital Datasheet Properties

-This repository contains information about the format and properties of digital datasheets for a variety of component types.
+This repository contains information about the format and properties of electronic datasheets for a variety of component types.

 Document types include:
 * Specification for component properties
 * Specification for pin properties
-* Sample .json format for different types of digital datasheets
+* Sample .json format for different types of electronic datasheets

 # Contributing